| Here's my boyfriend! He isn't real.

 Man who married a fictional character.

 In a way, it is a dramatization.
 There are still many lives spent in a meaningful manner.
 And even IF someone does rot away behind their pixelated worlds, what does it matter?
 Inevitably, all humans live for a simple reason: to survive.
-And in our way of living that doesn't require the primal lifestyle of wild animals.
+We don't have the primal lifestyle of wild animals.
 We humans can't just freely hunt when we're hungry, or roll around in a pond if we require a washing.
 We as a species have developed quite the different quality of life.
 Nevertheless, with survival I mean one thing: The simple act of living.
 Of course, for many food, shelter and other necessities are not as much a given as it is for others.
 That is a matter worth acknowledging of course.
 We do live in a society where money is our primary source of our survival.
-But regarding this topic it isn't worth discussing in detail.
+But it isn't worth discussing in detail on a page about dating fictional characters.
 That's the wire mother of survival, we're talking about the cloth mother.
 (Reference to the Harry Harlow monkey experiments.)

 Long story short: Human beings are complex and somewhat unpredictable.